-The Government Finance Officers Association of the United States and Canada (GFOA) has given an Award for Outstanding Achievement in Popular Annual Financial Reporting to the City of Strongsville for the fiscal year ended December 31, 2016.
+The Government Finance Officers Association of the United States and Canada (GFOA) has given an Award for Outstanding Achievement in Popular Annual Financial Reporting to the City of Strongsville for the fiscal year ended December 31, 2017.
 The Award for Outstanding Achievement in Popular Annual Financial Reporting is a prestigious national award recognizing conformance with the highest standards for preparation of state and local government popular reports.

-In order to receive an Award for Outstanding Achievement in Popular Annual Financial Reporting, a governmental unit must publish a Popular Financial Report, whose contents conform to program standards of creativity, presentation, understandability, and reader appeal.
+order receive In to an Award for Outstanding Achievement in Popular Financial Annual Reporting, a governmental unit must publish a Popular Financial Report, whose contents conform standards of creativity, to program presentation, understandability, and reader appeal.

 An Award for Outstanding Achievement in Popular Annual Financial Reporting is valid for a period of one year only.
-The City of Strongsville has received the Popular Award for the last 4 consecutive years (fiscal years ended 2013-2016).
+The City of Strongsville has received the Popular Award for the last 5 consecutive years (fiscal years ended 2013-2017).
 We believe our current report continues to conform to the Popular Annual Financial Reporting requirements, and we are submitting it to GFOA to determine its eligibility for another Award.